โ™ป๏ธAP Environmental Science

 Umbrella Species

-Compare: Keystone vs. Umbrella species—keystone species are defined by their ecological function (what they do), while umbrella species are defined by their habitat needs (where they live).
+Compare: Keystone vs. Umbrella species.
+Keystone species are defined by their ecological function (what they do in the food web), while umbrella species are defined by their habitat needs (how much space they require).
 Both justify protection, but for different reasons.
 FRQs may ask you to distinguish these concepts.

 Threats to Species Survival